pkonieczny007/folder_list/README.md

 # folder_list
-'''The program checking and write file in his folder'''
+'''The program checking and write files in his folder'''